-All serious adverse events, serious adverse drug reactions, and serious unexpected adverse drug reactions related to the AMDC product or procedure shall be reported immediately to the data coordinating center (Cook Research Incorporated), who will inform the Sponsor accordingly.
 All adverse events and adverse drug reactions will be investigated in collaboration with the Investigator involved as well as with the Principal Investigator, as needed (i.e. adjudication will be carried out according to predetermined procedures when necessary).

+All adverse events that are not SUSARs, will be listed in the annual safety report, Development Safety Update Report (DSUR), according to the ICH E2F Guideline.
+The DSUR will be submitted annually to the assessing review committee and the competent authority.
 In accordance with regulatory requirements within each country, appropriate reports will be made to inform the investigators of adverse effects attributable to AMDC.
 The Investigator will be responsible for informing the local ethics committee accordingly, whereas the Sponsor will inform the competent authority according to reporting regulations.